noahjahn/docker-workshop/docs/python.md

 docker compose logs -f || docker compose down
 ```

-After running `./start` the migrations should apply and you should be able to create a superuser and login to the Django admin @ http://localhost/admin
+After running `./start` the migrations should apply, and you should be able to create a superuser and login to the Django admin @ http://localhost/admin

 ```shell
 ./python python manage.py createsuperuser